Hidden Wave Function of Twisted Bilayer Graphene: Flat Band as a Landau Level: The splitting of short exact sequence and C ech cohomology.

-{\it The splitting of short exact sequence and \v{C}ech cohomology.} In this subsection we would like to clarify the existence of the second solution from the cohomology point of view, that is quite rigorous and could be generalized to the higher Riemann surfaces \cite{Gunning}.
+In this subsection we would like to clarify the existence of the second solution from the cohomology point of view.
+Although this approach is a bit involved, it is mathematically rigorous and could be generalized to higher genus Riemann surfaces \cite{Gunning}.

 We start with the rigorous formulation of the problem.
-Assume that we have a Riemann surface $\mathcal{M}$ with some holomorphic vector bundle of rank 2, $\pi: E \to \mathcal{M}$ and some connection $\bar{A}$.
+Assume that we have a Riemann surface $\mathcal{M}$ with some holomorphic vector bundle $\pi$ of rank 2, $\pi: E \to \mathcal{M}$ and some connection $\bar{A}$.
 Namely, we have a covering of the Riemann surface with open subsets $\left\{U_\alpha \right\}$ where the vector bundle could be trivialized